pingcap/docs-cn/dev/how-to/troubleshoot/tidb-lightning.md

 **Solutions**:

 1. Increase the value of `max-open-engines` setting in `tikv-importer.toml`.
 This value is typically dictated by the available memory.
-This could be calculated as:
+This could be calculated by using:

     Max Memory Usage ≈ `max-open-engines` × `write-buffer-size` × `max-write-buffer-number`

 2. Decrease the value of `table-concurrency` + `index-concurrency` so it is less than `max-open-engines`.

 3. Restart `tikv-importer` to forcefully remove all engine files (default to `./data.import/`).
-This also removes all partially imported tables, thus it is required to clear the outdated checkpoints.
+This also removes all partially imported tables, which requires Lightning to clear the outdated checkpoints.

     ```sh
     tidb-lightning-ctl --config conf/tidb-lightning.toml --checkpoint-error-destroy=all